 Physical examination upon admission

-Physical examination is normal.
+His physical examination was normal.

 Laboratory examinations

 Routine blood parameters were within the normal range.
-Tumor marker measurement results were as follows: Carcinoembryonic antigen, 0.64 ng/mL; alphafetoprotein, 1.77 ng/mL; CA199, 5.80 U/mL.
-The enhanced thoracic computed tomography (CT) demonstrated a posterior mediastinal mass about 6 cm diameter in the left pleural cavity, right nearby the 9th and 10th thoracic vertebrae beside the thoracic descending aorta, with an uneven enhancement (Figure 1).
+Tumor marker measurement results were as follows: carcinoembryonic antigen, 0.64 ng/mL; alpha-fetoprotein, 1.77 ng/mL; and carbohydrate antigen 19-9, 5.80 U/mL.
+Enhanced thoracic computed tomography (CT) demonstrated a posterior mediastinal mass about 6 cm diameter in the left pleural cavity, near the 9th and 10th thoracic vertebrae beside the thoracic descending aorta, with uneven enhancement (Figure 1).
 A neurologic tumor was suspected as the first diagnosis.

-A video-assisted thoracoscopic surgery was performed to remove the mass.
-During the operation, the patient was placed in a right lateral decubitus position at 70 degree with unilateral ventilation under general anesthesia.
-Three trocars were placed at 3th, 4th and 8th intercostal space.
-Under the endoscopy, there was no obvious effusion in the pleural cavity.
-A spherical mass with broad base was found on the posterior chest wall, just left side by the 9th thoracic vertebra, close to the aorta while no obvious adhesion was found between the tumor and the aorta or vertebra.
-Careful dissection was done with the electrocautery and the harmonic in turn.
+Video-assisted thoracoscopic surgery was performed to remove the mass.
+During the operation, the patient was placed in a right lateral decubitus position at 70 degrees with unilateral ventilation under general anesthesia.
+Three trocars were placed at the 3th, 4th, and 8th intercostal space.
+Under endoscopy, there was no obvious effusion in the pleural cavity.
+A spherical mass with broad base was found on the posterior chest wall, just left of the 9th thoracic vertebra, close to the aorta while no obvious adhesion was found between the tumor and aorta or vertebra.
+Careful dissection was done with electrocautery and harmonic scalpel in turn.
 A feeding branch from the intercostal artery and a draining vein to the hemiazygos vein were ligated and cut.
 Finally, the mass was removed under en bloc excision with a relatively clear margin.
-Furthermore, the base plane on local chest wall was deal with electrocoagulation to ensure no residual tumor (Figure 2).
-The drain tube was put and the chest wall wound was close routinely.
+Furthermore, the base plane on local chest wall was managed with electrocoagulation to ensure no residual tumor (Figure 2).
+The drain tube was placed and the chest wall wound was closed routinely.
 The chest tube was removed on the 1st postoperative day and the patient was discharged on the 5th postoperative day with no events.

 FINAL DIAGNOSIS

-The pathological finding displayed a cystic mass with 6.5 cm at the longest diameter, dark red in section and cysts could be found locally.
-A strong expression of S-100, HMB45 and Vimentin was detected in immunohistochemical staining (Figure 3), which was inclined to the diagnosis of the CCS of soft tissue[2,3].
+The pathological finding displayed a cystic mass of 6.5 cm at the longest diameter, dark red sections, and cysts that could be found locally.
+Strong expression of S-100, HMB-45, and vimentin was detected by immunohistochemical staining (Figure 3), which was inclined to the diagnosis of CCS of soft tissue[2,3].

 TREATMENT

-A video-assisted thoracoscopic surgery was performed to dissect the tumor.
-After the surgery, the patient refused the suggestion of all the following treatments such as chemotherapy, radiotherapy and targeted therapy because of the personal financial situation.
+Video-assisted thoracoscopic surgery was performed to dissect the tumor.
+After surgery, the patient refused the suggestion of all following treatments such as chemotherapy, radiotherapy, and targeted therapy because of the personal financial situation.

 OUTCOME AND FOLLOW-UP

-Meanwhile, two postoperative follow-up CT scan were done on the 90th postoperative day and the 180th postoperative day, and no obvious sign of recurrence was found till now.
+Meanwhile, two postoperative follow-up CT scans were done on the 90th postoperative day and the 180th postoperative day, and no obvious sign of recurrence was found until now.

 DISCUSSION

 CCS is a rare malignant tumor of soft tissue with uncertain origination, which seems most likely to be diagnosed in adolescents and middle-aged people.
-The diagnosis of CCS always seems to be a challenge if lack of pathologic immunohistochemical results.
-Although CCS has the similar morphologic appearance with malignant melanoma, it is possible for pathologists today to distinguish them correctly by the difference of histopathologic and cytogenetic features between them[2].
-CCS usually locates in the deep soft tissue or under the deep fascia, in close relation to tendons and aponeuroses at the distal end of extremities, such as foot and knee, rarely at the trunk, with no epidermal involvement[4-9] Differentiation diagnosis from other sarcoma should be made including epithelioid sarcoma, synovial sarcoma, epithelioid malignant peripheral nerve sheath tumor, alveolar soft part sarcoma and so on[3].
+The diagnosis of CCS always seems to be a challenge if there is a lack of pathologic immunohistochemical results.
+Although CCS has a similar morphologic appearance with malignant melanoma, it is possible for pathologists to distinguish them correctly by the difference of histopathologic and cytogenetic features between them[2].
+CCS is usually located in the deep soft tissue or under the deep fascia, in close relation to tendons and aponeuroses at the distal end of extremities such as the foot and knee, rarely at the trunk, with no epidermal involvement[4-9] Differential diagnosis from other sarcomas should be made including epithelioid sarcoma, synovial sarcoma, epithelioid malignant peripheral nerve sheath tumor, alveolar soft part sarcoma, and so on[3].